On this page, you can read about the Work-Life Balance Directive.

 What can I do to support a strong Work-Life Balance Directive?

-You can ask your national government to be ambitious while doing this, and go beyond the requirements established by the directive.
+You can ask your national government to be ambitious while doing this, by following the non-mandatory recommendations in the Directive (for example ensuring payment for carers’leave) or by going beyond the requirements and recommendations established by the directive.

 Reach out to our national member in your country and ask them how you can help their lobbying activities.